On small-scale and large-scale intermittency of Lagrangian statistics in canopy flow: Results

-As before, since we assume stationarity we average over $t_0$.
-In addition, we denote fluctuations of the trajectory averaged velocity with respect to the Eulerian mean velocity as $\avl{\mathbf{v}}_\tau' \equiv \avl{\mathbf{v}}_\tau - \mathbf{U}$.
-Now, using the above averages and in analogy to the Eulerian quadrant analysis \citep{Antonia1981,Shaw1983, Raupach1986, Zhu2007}, we define the \textit{Lagrangian quadrant} of a trajectory using the signs of the $\avl{\mathbf{v}}_\tau'$ components on the $x$ and $z$ plane as follows:
+Note that such averages are properties of individual trajectories over periods of duration $\tau$.
+Also, since we assume stationarity of the flow we present statistics for different trajectories, namely averaged over $t_0$.
+We denote fluctuations of the trajectory averaged velocity with respect to the Eulerian mean velocity as $\avl{\mathbf{v}}_\tau' \equiv \avl{\mathbf{v}}_\tau - \mathbf{U}$.
+Now, using eq.~\eqref{eq:lag_sec_avg} and in analogy to the Eulerian quadrant analysis \citep{Antonia1981,Shaw1983, Raupach1986, Zhu2007}, we define the \textit{Lagrangian quadrant} of a trajectory using signs of the components of $\avl{\mathbf{v}}_\tau'$ on the $x$ and $z$ plane as follows:

-Fig.~\ref{fig:velocity_Q}(a) shows a normalized histogram for the trajectories being associated with the four quadrant states, using the averaging time $\tau=T$.
+where we use the averaging time $\tau=T$, the Lagrangian velocity decorrelation timescale~\citep{Shnapp2020c}.
+Fig.~\ref{fig:velocity_Q}(a) shows a normalized histogram for the trajectories being associated with the four quadrant states.
 It shows that $Q_2$ trajectories were the most common, followed by $Q_4$ trajectories and then $Q_1$ and $Q_3$ trajectories, which is in qualitative agreement with the duration fractions reported by \cite{Yue2007, Zhu2007}.
 It is also interesting to see that the time averaged Lagrangian velocity fluctuation components are correlated, similar to the Eulerian turbulent velocity components that make up the Reynolds stress.
-This is shown in Fig.~\ref{fig:velocity_Q}(b) through the elliptical shape of the joint PDF that is elongated in the direction of the negative diagonal, and resulted in the correlation $\avl{\mathbf{v}'}_T$ -0.26.
+This is shown in Fig.~\ref{fig:velocity_Q}(b) through the elliptical shape of the joint PDF that is elongated in the direction of the negative diagonal; the correlation coefficient was -0.26.
 Below, conditional statistics based on $Q_i$ are used to probe large-scale intermittency effects on the Lagrangian statistics.

 The trajectories in the canopy flow experiment were observed to be associated with more/less strong changes of their kinetic energy ($e\equiv\frac{1}{2}|\mathbf{v}|^2$) when trajectories were conditioned based on the value of $Q_i$.
 To demonstrate this, let us denote the following property: